Origin of Image source：www.flickr.com

 |Frequent Flyer Program||JAL Mileage Bank|

-Japan Airlines, commonly referred to as JAL, is the national airline of Japan and the second largest airline in the country, after ANA.
-The Japan Airlines headquarters are located in Shinagawa.
-Japan Airlines has main hubs in Tokyo's Narita International Airport and in the Haneda Airport.
-JAL was established in 1951 and became the national airline of Japan in 1953.
-After 30 years of operations, Japan Airlines was privatized in 1987.
-In 2002, the airline merged with Japan Air System.
-Japan Airlines then became the third-largest airline in Japan, making Japan Airlines the sixth largest airline in the world by passengers carried.
-Japan Airlines is an official sponsor of the Japan Football Association, which is Japan’s national football team.
+Japan Airlines, commonly referred to as JAL, is the national airline of Japan and the second largest airline in the country after ANA.
+Japan Airlines has main hubs in Tokyo's Narita International Airport and in Haneda Airport and flies to destinations all over the world.
+Japan Airlines is an official sponsor of the Japan Football Association and the national football team.

 Japan Airlines allows Economy Class and Premium Economy Class two pieces of check in baggage at 23kg/50lbs per piece.
 First Class and Business Class passengers with Japan Airlines can check in three pieces of baggage at 32kg/70lbs per piece.